U.S. flag

 Biking or walking to your destination will help keep roads clear of vehicles.

-Cyclists and pedestrians should be extra cautious around shuttle buses and on shuttle routes.
+People walking and biking should be extra cautious around shuttle buses and on shuttle routes.
 Shuttle buses will be a mix of MBTA buses and larger buses.
 Chartered buses will move differently than MBTA buses: they are often taller, take longer to turn, and swing wider to make turns.
 Because some shuttle buses are not regular city buses, shuttle drivers have a harder time seeing cyclists and people on sidewalks.
 The City of Cambridge has requested that shuttle drivers receive information and training about sharing the street with people on bikes.

 New to riding a bike?
-Find tips for safe travel here or read the Cambridge Street Code here
+Find tips for safe travel here or read the Cambridge Street Code here.

 Buses